evan-l-munson/saotd/README.md

       - `Number.Topics` determines the optimal number of Latent topics within a dataframe by tuning the Latent Dirichlet Allocation (LDA) model parameters.
-Uses the `ldatuning` package and outputs an ldatuning plot. **This process can be time consuming depending on the size of the input dataframe.
-For example the built in `raw_tweets` dataset is just shy of 7000 tweets and is evaluated in ~1 minutes with a 3.1 GHz, Dual Core processor.
-A different dataset on the same machine with ~150,000 tweets took nearly 20-30 minutes.**
+Uses the `ldatuning` package and outputs an ldatuning plot. **This process can be a time consuming depending on the size of the dataframe.**
       - `Tweet.Topics` determines the Latent topics within a dataframe by using Latent Dirichlet Allocation (LDA) model parameters.
         Uses the `ldatuning` package and outputs an ldatuning plot.